About George Leslie-Waksman

 My next tour involved a chunk of time at Samsara, first as an engineer on Backend Platform and then building out a Data Platform team to do cross-cutting analytics across the totality of Samsara's IoT data.
 The mission was interesting and a fun change from the endless regulations of healthcare.

 If you want more professional details, there's something close enough to my résumé available through LinkedIn.
-If you happen to want a proper résumé or other details, you'll have to email me.

 Non-professionally, I have a wife, and three children, all of whom I love to a degree that exceeds my writing ability to describe.